tarantool/doc/doc/reference/reference_lua/box_events/broadcast.rst

     Update the value of a particular key and notify all key watchers of the update.

-    :param string key: a key name of an event to subscribe to
+    :param string key: key name of the event to subscribe to
     :param value: any data that can be encoded in MsgPack

     :return: none

     **Possible errors:**

-    * The value can't be encoded as MSgPack.
+    * The value can't be encoded as MsgPack.
-    * The key refers to ``box.`` system event
+    * The key refers to a ``box.`` system event

     **Example:**